lukejpreston/xunit-viewer/README.md

 ## Junit Viewer

-Junit Viewer is now deprecated and is being replaced with this.
+This has replaced Junit Viewer which is now deprecated this.

 ### Why?